Holidays and Festivals

 We rely on volunteer and financial support from all to ensure the strength of our synagogue community.
 We hope that even as you join us, you will support us either financially or by volunteering (or both!) so that we can continue to celebrate Judaism in Southern Maine.

-We also have a holiday sale in our gift shop.
-This year, it is Sunday, December 8, from 9:00 AM to 1:00 PM.
-We will have holiday supplies, sale items, candles of all kinds, jewelry, decorations.
+We also traditionally have a holiday sale in our gift shop: candles of all kinds, jewelry, decorations, and chanukah menorahs.

 We celebrate Tu BiSh’vat, literally “the New Year of the Trees,” with a family seder, potluck dinner, and service.
 It is still winter in Maine, but all the more reason to anticipate the fruits from our friends the trees.

 Our Second Night Passover Seder is one of the biggest events of the year.
-We load tables up with games and Haggadot, and Rabbi Saks leads a service rich with familiar traditions, new ideas, and song.
+When we can be together, we load tables up with games and Haggadot, and Rabbi Saks leads a service rich with familiar traditions, new ideas, and song.
 We provide a simple catered dinner and make the event affordable for everyone.